Tangled: Before Ever After: Production

 On June 3, 2015, Disney Channel announced the development of a Tangled television series.
 During the premiere of The Swap, a trailer for the series aired, revealing that the series would take place between the events of Tangled and Tangled Ever After, and that a television film entitled Tangled: Before Ever After would air before the series, serving as its pilot.
+The series would then be known as Tangled: The Series, and then later as Rapunzel's Tangled Adventure.
 The trailer showed Rapunzel mysteriously regrowing her previous 70 feet of hair.
 It also introduced a new character, Cassandra.

 Reception

 IGN reviewer Amy Ratcliffe praised the movie's sense of charm, fun, enjoyableness, and entertainment, ultimately rating it 8.3 out of 10.
 Luke Bonanno of DVDDizzy deemed the "slight but diverting" film a worthy product if the viewer expects a television series tie-in rather than a full-blown sequel to Tangled.
 Common Sense Media gave the film a rating of 4/5 stars, with reviewer Emily Ashby calling the movie "enjoyable" and "delightful."
 She also called Rapunzel a continually "refreshing heroine for kids in the audience" and reminding viewers that choices create "consequences for other people."
 LRM liked the film, describing it as "gorgeous," while commenting that it is aimed at younger viewers, even though it can be enjoyed by everyone.
 He also criticized the story's villains for being underdeveloped, even as he praised the "bright colors and fun designs" of the animation.
-At the same time, Lena Wilson of ScreenRant found the animation style jarring as compared to the original film, although she stated that it would be a "fun way" to jump back into Rapunzel's world and has the "happy-go-lucky spirit" of the first film.
+At the same time, Lena Wilson of Screen Rant found the animation style jarring as compared to the original film, although she stated that it would be a "fun way" to jump back into Rapunzel's world and has the "happy-go-lucky spirit" of the first film.
 The film was viewed by almost 2.9 million viewers on its premiere night, comprising more women than men who were between ages 18–49.